What is Wakamiti?

 Other features provided by Wakamiti are:

 • Two-layered Gherkin: you can use Gherkin's grammar at two levels of abstraction.
-One focused on customer communication, and other targeted to system details.
+One focused on customer communication, and another targeted to system details.
+See more

-• Fully localizable: use Wakamiti in your own language by providing Wakamiti a translation file.
+• Fully localizable: use Wakamiti in your own language by providing a translation file.

 • Easily extensible: write your own plugins for any extension point (steps, reporters, language parsers, etc) and share them with the community.